royaurko/clustering/Readme.md

 while the set Y is a subset of points in some other cluster.
 The algorithm is noise stable in the sense that it only requires sets A, X and Y above a certain size limit to satisfy this property.
 The algorithm can be optimized to run in time O(n^4), but the present implementation is pretty naive and can be optimized further.
-I will put up a link to the manuscript soon.
+I will put up a link to the manuscript later.

 ## Dependencies
  - [numpy](http://www.numpy.org/)